flipt-io/ffs/README.md

 `$ cargo build`

+## Limitations

+- Currently only supports parsing Go code.

 ## How it Works

+Currently, the CLI tool is split into two parts:

+- Parsing
+- Validation

+### Parsing

-It currently only supports parsing Go code to look for instances of the following method calls:
+The parsing step look for instances of the following method calls:

 - `GetFlag`
 - `Evaluate`